 People love their houses.
-They work hard in order to purchase them, and then they buy nice furniture for them, different things to decorate them, and quite often they decide to insure them, in order to protect them from various perils and risks.
+They work hard in order to purchase them, and then they buy nice solid wood furniture for them, different things to decorate them, and pony up money annually for homeowners insurance, in order to protect them from various perils and risks.

-Renovating your home usually implies a serious financial investment as well, but at the same time any home renovation project is also a home improvement project, which can increase the value of your house substantially.
+Renovating your home usually implies a serious financial investment as well, depending on the scope, but at the same time any home renovation project is also a home improvement project, which will increase the equity value of your house substantially.

-When you decide to do a home renovation project, it is very important to learn about it as much as possible, in order to get the best results at the end of the job, as well as to avoid the mistakes that people usually do when they get involved in a home improvement project.
+When you decide to do a home renovation project, it is very important to learn as much about the particulars of the desired transformation as possible, in order to get the best results at the end of the job, as well as to avoid the mistakes that people are prone to commit when they neglect doing their homework.

 Read on to discover some of the frequent errors that many people do whenever they plan to improve their residences by themselves.